AsakuraMizu/SiGNAL/README.md

 ## Note

-We suggest you to comment L4 and L5 of `Dockerfile` if you are not in mainland China.
+We suggest you to comment L3 of `Dockerfile` if you are not in mainland China.